LGBTQ history in Poland: Early history

-Magdeburg Law, under which many towns were built, punished breaking the 6th Commandment ("Thou shalt not commit adultery") by death; however, the actual punishments for adultery given out by the judges in recorded cases included prison, financial fines or being pilloried.
+Magdeburg Law, under which many towns were built, (Note: They were established and governed on the basis of the location privilege known as the "settlement with German law") punished breaking the 6th Commandment ("Thou shalt not commit adultery") by death; however, the actual punishments for adultery given out by the judges in recorded cases included prison, financial fines or being pilloried.
 Soon the general public's opinion of extramarital sex became more lenient.
 The only known death sentence carried out for "sins against nature" was the case of Wojciech Skwarski from Poznań in 1561.
 Wojciech was considered male, until doubts in his youth arose and his gender was inspected by officials and mayor of Poznań.
 They decided Wojciech was female and should be dressed as a woman and known as such by the local community from now on.
 After running away from Poznań, Wojciech travelled around the country and married, as a woman, three men—Sebastian Słodownik from Poznań, Wawrzyniec Włoszek from Kraków and Jan the blacksmith (married during Wojciech's marriage with Wawrzyniec).
 The sentence (burning at the stake) took into account Wojciech's other misdeeds such as frequent thefts, hitting (and probably killing) their first husband with a brick during an argument, sleeping with many women (including married women) and having a public house in Poznań.
 The case of Wojciech and their ambiguous sex and gender was described (with case file from 1561 republished) by physician Leon Wachholz in his work on "history of hermaphroditism", which suggest they might have been intersex.
 The only other sentence for the act of sodomy (public beating and exile) was the case of Agnieszka Kuśnierczanka, in 1642, who dressed as a man and committed "imaginary male courtship".
 Other judicial documents mention same-sex relationships without using derogatory terminology.
 They are mentioned in a neutral manner as facts in cases of unrelated crimes, showing that same-sex relationships were silently tolerated and not actively prosecuted.

 During the Baroque period the general public ignored homosexuality.
 It was considered it an exception that came from the "degenerate" West and happened among the nobility who had contacts there and the mentally ill.
 Turkey was considered one of the places where lesbian relationships originated.
 18th century travelers shared those beliefs and praised Poland, contrasting it with its neighbours.
 Accusations of sodomy were still used as a method to diminish political opponents, as was the case of Władysław IV, Michał Korybut Wiśniowiecki and Jakub Sobieski.